Refugee-Learning-Accelerator/rla-course-central/challenge1/Project/project.md

 Then when all users are ready, the app would begin sending sample SAT vocab questions.
 Each question has inline keyboard Keys that represent a letter in the multiple choice.
 He would click the letter and the Chabot would present the next question to all the members.

-You can see how the question looks when asked [here](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/blob/master/challenge1/Project/Visual%20Aid/Screenshots/Sample%20Question.jpg)
+You can see how the question looks when asked [here](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/blob/master/challenge1/Project/Visual%20Aid/Screenshots/Sample%20Question.jpg) Please note that this is not implemented yet

 ### Other Info